 salt and pepper

-You will need a casserole dish and a food processor or hand-held one.
+You will need a casserole dish and a food processor for this recipe.

-Drizzle the casserole dish with the oil and add the cubes of lamb dusted in flour, cook the lamb stirring often on a medium heat until it is brown and golden, and no longer visibly pink (this may take 10-15 mins).
+Drizzle the casserole dish with the oil and add the cubes of lamb dusted in flour, cook the lamb stirring often on a medium heat until brown and golden, and no longer visibly pink on the outside (this may take 10-15 mins).
 Then remove the lamb from the casserole dish and place in a bowl at the side.

-Add the lamb back into the dish along with the ingredients you blitzed in the food processor (it might look a bit brown and unappetizing but smell AMAZING) then add the 500ml of chicken stock and the bay leaves.
+Add the lamb back into the dish along with the ingredients you blitzed in the food processor then add the 500ml of chicken stock and the bay leaves.
 Season with plenty of pepper.

 Simmer gently for 3 hours, you may need to occasionally check on it to make sure there is enough liquid.
-I would recommend just adding boiling water if there is not enough sauce or if a skin develops, you don't need more stock as this will make the ragù overly salty.
+I would recommend just adding boiling water if there is not enough sauce or if a skin develops, adding more stock will make the ragù overly salty.